-And under (A1-A6, A5\, EH, D1) MTO identifies the following program effect that is also dependent on selection into treatment:
+And under (A1-A6, A5^{}, EH, D1) MTO identifies the following program effect that is also dependent on selection into treatment:

-Since assumptions (A1-A6, A5\, EH, D1) appear reasonable together, the program effect in Equation 23 is identified by MTO.
-The Appendix has a discussion of the external validity of this parameter.
+Since assumptions (A1-A6, A5^{}, EH, D1) appear reasonable together, the program effect in Equation 15 is identified by MTO.
+Appendix A has a further discussion of assumptions about the distribution of unobserved variables, and Appendix B a discussion of the external validity of this parameter.